christofolo/christofolo.github.io/musictheory.md

 A big Roman Numeral means that it is a Major chord.
 A small roman number means that it is a Minor chord.
 The vii° is the diminished chord.

-In part 10, we found that there are 3 Major third dyads (sometimes call "double stops") in a Major key: C-E, F-A, and G-B. We also found that there are 4 Minor third dyads (D-F, E-G, A-C, B-D).
+In Chapter 14, we found that there are 3 Major third dyads (sometimes call "double stops") in a Major key: C-E, F-A, and G-B. We also found that there are 4 Minor third dyads (D-F, E-G, A-C, B-D).

-In parts 11 and 12, we then constructed the appropriate triad from each scale degree.
+In Chapters 15 and 16, we then constructed the appropriate triad from each scale degree.
 We determined that chords built off of C, F, and G are Major.
 Chords built off of D, E, and A are Minor.
 And the chord built off of the B is diminished.

 __Important thing to understand:__ A Major key produces chords that are Major, Minor, and diminished.
 It's called a Major key because the first chord is Major.

-## Part 18: Improvisation for Beginners.
+## Chapter 18: Improvisation for Beginners.
 Applying Theory to Make Music.

 ![ ]({{ site.baseurl }}/images/stepping-stones.jpeg){: .mx-auto.d-block :}